 There are different uncertainties involved in renting out apartments and condos.
 As discussed in the article earlier, apartments are rented from professional organizations and thus, might have different procedures for approaching in case of any issues that you might face.

 While the condos are individually owned by owners who are much more approachable under any circumstances, also, condos are usually purchased for investment purposes with some considerations.
 (2) Thus, there are chances that the condo owner decides to sell the property at some point in time.
-In this case, you’ll be asked to vacate the property with a proper notice provided beforehand itself.
+In this case, you’ll be asked to vacate the building with a proper notice provided beforehand itself.
 Apartments do not have this kind of uncertainty.

 Repairing and maintenance facilities can be asked for, in a much less formal and approachable manner for condos and might have to be asked for formally in case of apartments.